-The REALTORS® commission is usually paid by the seller.
-Your lender may collect an application fee when you first meet.
+If a buyer is obtaining a mortgage loan, there are numerous fees connected with securing the loan.
 These and other fees such as those for the appraisal, pest inspection, survey, attorney, title exam, title insurance, recording, notary and any other closing costs can be negotiated and outlined in the sales contract.
 In most cases, the commission paid to the REALTORS® involved is usually paid by the seller and is also a part of the contract negotiations.

 What should I expect on the day of closing?

 A Settlement Statement reflecting the terms of your sales contract will be provided by the closing agent for your review.
-It contains a detailed description of all costs associated with closing your loan and transferring title to you, and informs you of the exact amount of funds you should bring to the closing.
-An opportunity will be given for a walk through of the property prior to closing to assure the condition of the home has not changed since the time of completing the contract.
-Check with your lender regarding any documents to take to the closing such as valid driver’s license or other identification forms.
-Typically you will go to the office of a title company or attorney at a time arranged by your lender.
+It contains a detailed description of all costs associated with closing a loan, if applicable, and transfer of title, and details what your bottom line is.
+An opportunity will be given for the buyer to walk through of the property prior to closing to assure the condition of the home has not changed since the time of completing the contract.
+Typically you will go to the office of a title company or attorney at a time arranged by the lender or REALTOR®.
 The closing agent will coordinate the signing and recording of documents as well as collection and disbursement of funds.

 Is there anything I need to follow up with?